Guide to SLS Post-Processing Techniques: Media Blasting, Smoothing, Polishing, Coloring, and More

 Overview of Advanced SLS Post-Processing Techniques

 Smoothing, coating, and coloring processes can add mechanical benefits as well as aesthetics improvements to SLS 3D printed parts.
 Each of these processes has its own benefits and drawbacks, and each can impact different material properties to different degrees.
-When considering these workflows, including whether to bring the equipment and skills in-house or to outsource it, consider the capital cost and skill required.
+When considering these workflows, including whether to bring the equipment and skills in-house or have it outsourced, it is important to consider the capital cost and skill required.

 The summary below shows the barrier to entry and potential outcomes of different advanced post-processing techniques on SLS 3D printed parts.